alpanagi/story_three/STORY_THREE.md

 ## Mechanics to support story

 - Use left click to move.
 Movement happens in tiles.
-- Use right click on a tile to interact with a tile.
+- Use right click on a tile to interact with it.

 ## Constraints

 - You should only be able to walk on steppable tiles.
-- You should only be able to interact with tile at a center distance around you.
+- You should only be able to interact with tiles at a certain distance around you.

 ## Win condition